 Please note that rewards can also be retrieved after the fact using an activity logger.

-Beyond the core services described above, a Cogment deployment can include these additional ones:
+On top of the core components described above, a Cogment deployment can include these additional ones:

 - CLI is the command line tool used to bootstrap and build Cogment projects.

 - Datalog services can be used to listen to the activity during a trial (actions, observations, rewards, messages) in order to, for example, store these data for the offline training of AI agents.
 Trial Datastore is an out-of-the-box implementation of this.

 - Model Registry handles the storage and dispatch of AI models train with Cogment and used by the actor.